 How United Way of Lake County Impacted Hunger Last Year

-With the help of community, we helped feed those suffering from hunger last year by:
+With the help of our community, last year United Way of Lake County

-- Providing approximately 40 local food pantries with enough food for nearly 270,000 meals (July 2019- June 2020)
+- Provided 40 local food pantries with nearly $200,000 worth of food for those suffering from hunger (July 2020- June 2021)

-4 Simple Ways To Help
+4 Simple Ways You and/or Your Organization Can Help

 - Organize a Monetary Fundraiser or Food Drive at your organization and donate all funds raised and food collected to United Way of Lake County.
 To sign up to participate in a food or fundraising drive, contact David Whittaker at 440-639-1203 or via email at firstname.lastname@example.org.